International Socialist Organisation (New Zealand)

 The International Socialist Organisation is a Trotskyist organisation in New Zealand.

 The founders of the ISO in New Zealand, notably Brian Roper and Laurel Hepburn, were active in the International Socialist Organisation in Australia, a section of the International Socialism current.
 Returning to New Zealand, they formed the Dunedin-based ISO in the early 1990s.
 The organisation played a leading role in the student protest movement of the early 1990s.

 As a result of its own development, the Communist Party of New Zealand was also attracted to the International Socialism current, and developed links with the British Socialist Workers Party, the leading representative of that current.
 This meant that there were two competing representatives of the same political ideology in New Zealand, which led to the SWP brokering a fusion between the two groups.

 The ISO and CPNZ fused in the 1990s to form the Socialist Workers Organization.
 However, a majority of the former ISO soon left as a result of what were seen as Stalinist practices on the part of the former CPNZ leadership.
 The ISO then resumed its separate existence, and expanded from Dunedin to form a branch in Wellington.
 The Wellington branch reopened in 2012 after being closed for several years.
 An Auckland branch was established in 2013.
 Branches in all three centres continue to function, with strong orientation around the university campuses.

-The ISO's publication, Socialist Review, has been produced sporadically over the lifetime of the organisation.
+The ISO's publication, The Socialist, has been produced sporadically over the lifetime of the organisation.
 It passed its 50th issue in 2014.